 - Mayonnaise: Use your favorite brand or homemade mayonnaise.

-- Sriracha Sauce: or your preferred hot sauce
+- Sriracha Sauce: Or your preferred hot sauce.
+Adjust to your heat preference.

 How to Buy Shrimp

 For the freshest shrimp, buy frozen and thaw them at home.
-Because shrimp are typically frozen shortly after being caught, even 'fresh' shrimp are likely thawed by grocery store fish counters.
-If you do buy thawed shrimp, be sure they are not soft or slimy and don't smell like ammonia, a sure sign that they're going bad.
+Because shrimp are typically frozen shortly after being caught, even ‘fresh’ shrimp are likely thawed by grocery store fish counters.
+If you do buy thawed shrimp, be sure they are not soft or slimy and don’t have even a hint of ammonia smell, a sure sign that they’re going bad.

 How to Thaw Frozen Shrimp

-For the best results, thaw frozen shrimp overnight in a covered bowl in the refrigerator.
+For the best results, I recommend thawing frozen shrimp overnight in a covered bowl in the refrigerator.
 For faster thawing, place shrimp in a sealed zip-top bag and submerge in a bowl of cold water in the sink.
 Let stand 30 minutes, or until the shrimp are thawed.
 (This method works for other frozen meats as well.)

 The crisp shrimp are essential to these tacos, but so is the sauce.
 Shrimp Taco Sauce sounds so official, but it's actually really simple and made with things that I bet you have in your refrigerator right now.
 It's just three ingredients: mayonnaise, sour cream and sriracha sauce, but it brings the textures together in these shrimp tacos and makes all of the other flavors shine!